xsrpython/Trax-Radio-V1-Alpha/trax_radio/README.md

-# Trax Radio - Professional Internet Radio App
+# Trax Radio V1 Alpha - Professional Internet Radio App

 A Flutter-based internet radio application for Trax Radio UK, featuring real-time DJ scheduling, live metadata, and advanced audio visualization.
+Currently in Alpha development phase with portrait-first design optimized for all phone sizes.

 ## 🎵 Features

 ### Professional UI/UX
 - **Multi-color accent system** with blue, green, and orange themes
 - **4px thick borders** on all widgets for professional appearance
-- **Responsive design** that adapts to different screen sizes
+- **Portrait-first design** optimized for portrait mode on all phone sizes
 - **Scrolling text animations** for long content display
 - **Overflow handling** with tooltips and ellipsis for clean layout